nemrof/otomoto-scraper/README.md

-"# otomoto-scraper"
-Scrape URL and basic offer data from Otomoto.

 # About

 Scrape basic data from Otomoto to Excel file.
 You can choose between inputing your own filters URL, or choosing them.